 If I Need Information Regarding a Minor Child, How Do I Go About Communicating with ChexSystems?

 If you are submitting a request on behalf of a person who is a minor child then you can request it through mail or by fax.
 Following documents must be attached with the application:

 As a consumer, you have the right to dispute any information which you believe to be incorrect or incomplete.
 Please use the following link, submit your dispute, to get your information.
-If you want to dispute information regarding your driver's license, then you can refer to this link: Contact your State DMV
+If you want to dispute information regarding your driver's license, then you can refer to this link: Contact your State DMV.

 Here is a link to submit your statement: submit your statement.
 You can check if you are entitled to submit a statement to your file and you can describe the nature of your dispute.

-According to the Federal Fair Credit Reporting Act (FCRA), the credit reporting agencies have the right to include your name of their file lists that can be used by the creditors or the insurers to provide you with pre-screened offers of credit that you didn’t initiate.
+According to the Federal Fair Credit Reporting Act (FCRA), the credit reporting agencies have the right to include the name of their file lists that can be used by the creditors or the insurers to provide you with pre-screened offers of credit that you didn’t initiate.

-While they have the right to include your name on the file, you also have the right to opt-out.
+While they have the right to include your name on the file, you also have the right to opt out.
 This prevents consumer reporting agencies like ChexSystems from adding your credit file information for their prescreened offers.
-When you opt-out, your name and address on the list will be removed.
+When you opt out, your name and address on the list will be removed.

-If however, you are under the age of 21, you will not be considered for the prescreened offers.
+If, however, you are under the age of 21, you will not be considered for the prescreened offers.
 If you do however want to be considered for the pre-screened offers, you will have to provide your consent.
 By law, it is required that you provide your consent expressly written and signed by you.
 You can send your request at Inc. Attn: Consumer Relations at 7805 Hudson Road, Suite 100, Woodbury, MN 55125.

 You may submit a complaint to ChexSystems, Inc. by reaching out to them at: